Centurion Education Foundation

 CENTURION EDUCATION FOUNDATION is a 501c (3), non-profit organization, with bylaws and doctrinal statement.
 It was established for the development for church planting stateside and world missions to establish new Independent Baptist Churches.
 Centurion Education Foundation will seek to development foreign missions endowment.
 This fund will support 400 mission’s families 100% in their host countries.

 The President of Centurion Education Foundation

 Dr. Andrew Knight grew up in New England in the home of an Episcopal Priest.
 His conversion, however, came through the witness of friends in a youth group.
 While in the Air Force, Knight felt the call to the ministry and later enrolled in Bible College.
 Dr. Knight received a Bachelors of Bible from Pensacola Christian College.
 He then earned a Masters of Biblical Studies from Emmanuel Baptist Theological Seminary in Newington, CT.
-He also received a Masters of Religious Education from West Coast Baptist College in Lancaster, CA., and received a Doctor of Ministry from Luther Rice Seminary in Lithonia, GA.
-Currently Dr. Knight is completing a Masters of Biblical Apologetics from Clarks Summit University in Clarks Summit, PA.
-Dr. Knight resides in New Smyrna Beach, FL.
+He also received a Masters of Religious Education from West Coast Baptist College in Lancaster, CA., and received a Masters of Biblical Apologetics from Baptist Bible Seminary in South Abington, PA.
+He also earned a Doctor of Ministry from Luther Rice Seminary in Lithonia, GA.
+Dr. Knight continues to write and publish, and resides in New Smyrna Beach, FL.

 Centurion Education Foundation Trustees

 Dr. Knight has called three men to sit as trustees of CENTURION EDUCATION FOUNDATION.
 These men were chosen because of their servants heart and a deep desire to advance the Gospel of Jesus Christ.
 Each of these men have a keen spiritual insight and has been a faithful advocate over many years.
 It is with distinction and honor to have the opportunity to serve as we revolutionize World Missions.